How to Treat Water in an Emergency

 - Store the boiled water in clean sanitized containers with tight covers for up to a week.

-You can improve the flat taste of boiled water by pouring it from one container to another and then allowing it to stand for a few hours, or by adding a pinch of salt for each quart or liter of boiled water.
+You can improve the flat taste of boiled water by pouring it from one clean container to another and then allowing it to stand for a few hours, or by adding a pinch of salt for each quart or liter of boiled water.

 Disinfect Water with Household Bleach